The closure date for submission of proposals passed on 22 July 2013 at 12:00 CET.

 Acknowledgement form Request for Proposals 2013

 Through the “RFP Acknowledgement Form 2013” applicants could confirm their intention to submit a bona fide proposal and designate its representative to whom communications were directed.
 This acknowledgement was not a requirement to submit a proposal, but enabled RCNF to better identify potential applicants, and communicate with them.
 If a new consortium submitted an acknowledgement of its intention to submit an application, and the collaboration did not work out, the networks (or group of networks) involved were still allowed to submit an application without giving notice.

 All information is treated confidentially.
 Please check the information security protocol of the organisation responsible for the online application form on their website.

 Application form Request for Proposal 2013

 During the Request for Proposal 2013 applicants could fill out an online application form and an activity framework.
-These forms are not toe filled out now as the founding round was closed on 22 July 2013.
+These forms are not to be filled out now as the funding round closed on 22 July 2013.

 Questions and clarifications